suwandywijaya123/sparkSQL-in-databricks/README.md

 # sparkSQL-in-databricks

-### note: file are exported from databricks notebooks in HTML file.
+### To view html file:

-### To view HTML file, please downloaded to local PC.
+To view HTML file, please downloaded to local PC.
+File are exported from databricks notebooks in HTML file.